 The Invisible Girls research programme aims to raise the visibility and voices of child domestic workers.
 This programme is designed to generate intervention-focused evidence to guide programming and policies that reduce the number of girls entering domestic work and promote a brighter future for current child domestic workers.

 The Gender, Violence & Health Centre (GVHC) at LSHTM, are working closely with the Millby Foundation and international and local partners in South-East Asia, to develop truly feasible and affordable responses to support girls in domestic work.

-The Invisible Girls research portfolio consists of wide range of activities to develop the evidence base for future work on child domestic work.
-The work included evidence synthesis, scoping and mapping work, secondary data analyses, development of measurement tools and conceptual frameworks to inform intervention development.
+The Invisible Girls research portfolio consists of a wide range of activities to develop the evidence-base on child domestic work, including evidence synthesis, scoping and mapping work, secondary data analyses, measurement tools and conceptual frameworks to inform effective interventions and advance scholarship.

 Child domestic work

 Global estimates suggest that 17.2 million children are engaged in domestic work, most of whom are girls.
 Child domestic workers frequently work extremely long hours, rarely attend school and may suffer physical, verbal and sometimes sexual abuse and the mental and physical health consequences.